sul-dlss-deprecated/revs/README.md

 Before deploying to production, update the VERSION file, and then tag the release with a version.
 We use date based tags, typically month-year (eg. september-2013) for monthly releases.

-  # bump VERSION file by editing it in master
-  git co master
-  git ci -m 'bump version'
+Bump VERSION file by editing it in master git co master git ci -m 'bump version to VERSION-NUMBER-HERE' git push
-  git push

   git tag VERSION-NUMBER-HERE